microsoftgraph/msgraph-sample-aspnet-core/tutorial/01-intro.md

 ## Prerequisites

 Before you start this tutorial, you should have the [.NET Core SDK](https://dotnet.microsoft.com/download) installed on your development machine.
-If you do not have the SDK or Maven, visit the previous link for download options.
+If you do not have the SDK, visit the previous link for download options.

 You should also have either a personal Microsoft account with a mailbox on Outlook.com, or a Microsoft work or school account.
 If you don't have a Microsoft account, there are a couple of options to get a free account: